MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/api-considerations-ve.md

 ### New tables

-The Dataverse exposes virtual table data providers and sources as the following new tables: [EntityDataProvider](../reference/entities/entitydataprovider.md) and [EntityDataSource](../reference/entities/entitydatasource.md).
+The Dataverse exposes virtual table data providers and sources as the following tables: [EntityDataProvider](../reference/entities/entitydataprovider.md) and `EntityDataSource`.

 ### New table definition properties